ckgresla/website/collections/_posts/2022-08-14-TheLastKeyboard.md

 If all of the above propaganda was not sufficient for you to consider purchasing one of these boards, check out the [sound](https://www.youtube.com/watch?v=1hWTxQqoIuY&ab_channel=TaehaTypes) of the topre switch -- that _thock_ will do you in.

 - PS.
-I am not advocating that you do away with Bluetooth and only have a Wired connection to the internet, you should accept changes that are useful but make sure that the choice is a conscious one wherein you understand what features are presented and then evaluate their utility before incorporating or discarding them. (my specific HHKB2 has a few bells and whistles that are only made possible via bluetooth and USB-C connectivity)
+I am not advocating that you do away with bluetooth and only have a wired connection to the internet, you should accept changes that are useful but make sure that the choice is a conscious one wherein you understand what features are presented and then evaluate their utility before incorporating or discarding them. (my specific HHKB2 has a few bells and whistles that are only made possible via bluetooth and USB-C connectivity)
 - PPS.
 If you close your eyes to complete a line of code or a word that you are misspelling, get this thing ASAP

 ​